The Ones Who Walk Away from Omelas: Cultural legacy

+"The Ones Who Walk Away from Omelas" has inspired a variety of follow-up works and cultural references.

-Game Designers Ricardo Bare and Harvey Smith drew upon "The Ones Who Walk Away from Omelas" as inspiration for the supernatural being of the Outsider in the Dishonored video game series.
+Ricardo Bare and Harvey Smith, designers of the Dishonored video game series, drew on the story as inspiration for The Outsider, an omnipotent immortal being who is reviled as an avatar of evil.

-In Plotted: A Literary Atlas, artist and author Andrew DeGraff illustrated a map visualizing Le Guin's story.
-DeGraff wrote that: "Le Guin provides us with the building blocks to construct the city of Omelas, but if we want to forsake it afterward, then we too have to strike out alone."
+Artist Andrew DeGraff illustrated a map visualizing Le Guin's story in the 2015 book Plotted: A Literary Atlas.
+DeGraff wrote: "Le Guin provides us with the building blocks to construct the city of Omelas, but if we want to forsake it afterward, then we too have to strike out alone."

-The 2017 music video for "Spring Day" by South Korean band BTS references Le Guin's short story, both thematically and in displaying a hotel named 'Omelas'.
+The 2017 music video for "Spring Day" by South Korean band BTS references Le Guin's short story thematically.
+It also shows a hotel named 'Omelas'.

-N. K. Jemisin's 2018 anthology How Long 'til Black Future Month? opens with a piece titled "The Ones Who Stay and Fight", which is a direct response to Le Guin's story.
-In an interview with The Paris Review, the writer stated that many readers misunderstand Le Guin as arguing that the only way to create a better society is to leave, and that in fact Le Guin was arguing that one has to "fix" their society, "especially when there's nowhere to walk away to."
-Jemisin's 2022 novel The World We Make makes allusion to the story as well, using the descriptor "Omelasian" in reference to children being captive in a basement.
+N. K. Jemisin's 2018 collection How Long 'til Black Future Month? opens with a piece titled "The Ones Who Stay and Fight", which is a direct response to Le Guin's story.
+In an interview with The Paris Review, Jemisin stated that many readers misunderstand Le Guin as arguing that the only way to create a better society is to leave, and that in fact Le Guin was arguing that one has to "fix" the current society, "especially when there's nowhere to walk away to."
+Jemisin's 2022 novel The World We Make alludes to the story as well, using the descriptor "Omelasian" in reference to children held captive in a basement.

-In a 2019 Tor.com article, Joe George argued that the 2019 film Us was influenced by both Le Guin's short story as well as Octavia E. Butler's "Speech Sounds".
+Joe George argued that the 2019 film Us was influenced by both Le Guin's short story as well as Octavia E. Butler's "Speech Sounds".